Family of slain Mongolian seeks answer as lawsuit begins

 SHAH ALAM, Malaysia (AP) — The family of a Mongolian woman murdered in Malaysia 13 years ago hopes to find answers with a lawsuit that opened in court this week, their lawyer said Wednesday.

 Altantuya Shaariibuu was shot dead and blown up with military-grade plastic explosives in a jungle outside Kuala Lumpur in October 2006.
-Her killing touched off a scandal linked to former Prime Minister Najib Razak, but he repeatedly denied any involvement.
+Her killing touched off a scandal linked to former Prime Minister Najib Razak, but he has repeatedly denied any involvement.

 Two members of an elite police unit who were Najib's bodyguards were convicted of killing Altantuya.
 Her lover Abdul Razak Baginda, a close aide to Najib, was tried but acquitted of abetting the crime, whose planner was never determined.
 Altantuya was 28 and pregnant at the time of her death.

-There was speculation that Altantuya, who was also working as a translator for Abdul Razak, was killed to shut her up from exposing alleged corruption involving the purchase of submarines from France under Najib, who was then defense minister.
+There was speculation that Altantuya, who was also working as a translator for Abdul Razak, was killed to shut her up from exposing alleged corruption involving the purchase of submarines from France under Najib, who was then deputy premier and defense minister.
 Najib later became prime minister, until his party lost power in a shocking defeat in May last year.

 The new government last year ordered investigations into her death to be reopened following appeals from Altantuya's family.
 The family filed a lawsuit in 2007 seeking 100 million ringgit ($24 million) for the shock and trauma they suffered over her death, but the case was delayed pending conclusion of the criminal trial.